City of Phoenix Overview

 The economic development strategy of the City of Phoenix focuses on retaining and growing small- and medium-sized businesses, especially those in technology, innovation, finance, and bio-sciences.
 Here are some key business and economic factors for the City of Phoenix:

-Tourism and Hospitality: With its climate, golf courses, luxury resorts, and scenic desert landscapes, Phoenix attracts millions of visitors each year, supporting a robust hospitality and tourism industry.
-Downtown Phoenix hosts major sports venues, including the Footprint Center (home to the Phoenix Suns) and Chase Field (home to the Arizona Diamondbacks).
+With its climate, golf courses, luxury resorts, and scenic desert landscapes, Phoenix attracts millions of visitors each year, supporting a robust hospitality and tourism industry.
+Downtown Phoenix hosts major sports venues, including the Mortgage Matchup Center (home to the Phoenix Suns) and Chase Field (home to the Arizona Diamondbacks).
 These teams and venues bring fans and create demand for pre- and post-game dining and entertainment.

 Transportation

-Interstate 10 (I-10): Major east-west route connecting Phoenix to Los Angeles on the west and Tucson to the southeast.
+Interstate 10 (I-10) serves as Phoenix’s primary east-west freeway.
+The corridor connects the city to Los Angeles on the west and Tucson to the southeast.

-Grand Avenue (U.S. Route 60/State Route 93): Runs diagonally from downtown Phoenix northwest toward Glendale, providing an alternative route to northwest Metro Phoenix and acting as a commercial corridor with industrial zones.
+Grand Avenue (U.S. Route 60/State Route 93) runs diagonally northwest from Downtown Phoenix toward Glendale.
+The corridor provides an alternative route through northwest Metro Phoenix while supporting industrial and commercial development.

 2023 Population (estimate)